sumbach/modern-cljs/doc/tutorial-16.md

             [modern-cljs.shopping.validators :refer [validate-shopping-form]]))
 ```

-The `:require-macro` keyword is one of the most annoying
+The `:require-macros` keyword is one of the most annoying
 [differences between CLJ and CLJS][13].

 Because of those requirement differences, the simple addition of the
 `modern-cljs.shopping.validators-test` namespace to the `:crossovers`
-section of the project is not sufficient to solve our codebase
+section of the project is not sufficient to resolve
-duplication issue for the unit testing code.
+duplication of the unit testing code.

 ### Forgetting the DRY principle for a moment

-Lets ignore the DRY principle for the moment, and manually do what the
+Let's ignore the DRY principle for the moment, and manually do what the
 `lein-cljsbuild` `:crossovers` would have done for us if the
 `clojurescript.test` was a portable CLJS/CLJ lib instead of a lib ported
 from CLJ to CLJS.

-Copy the `validators_test.clj` file from the
+Copy `validators_test.clj` from the
 `test/clj/modern_cljs/shopping` directory to the corresponding
-`test/cljs/modern_cljs/shopping` directory and change its extension form
+`test/cljs/modern_cljs/shopping` directory and change its extension from
-`.clj` to `cljs`.
+`.clj` to `.cljs`.

 ```bash
 cp -R test/clj/modern_cljs/shopping test/cljs/modern_cljs/
 mv test/cljs/modern_cljs/shopping/validators_test.clj test/cljs/modern_cljs/shopping/validators_test.cljs
 ```

-You'll end up with the following file structure
+You'll end up with the following file structure:

 ```bash
 tree test